SpinDoctorMRI/SpinDoctor/README.md

 Website of SpinDoctor can be found at http://www.cmap.polytechnique.fr/~jingrebeccali/software.html

-Software requirements: SpinDoctor is compatible with MATLAB (version R2017b or later) together with the Partial Differential Equation Toolbox.
+Software requirements: SpinDoctor is compatible with MATLAB (version R2017b or later).

 Getting started
 1) The DISTRIBUTE folder contains drivers for examples in the SpinDoctor paper as well as a general purpose driver called driver_spindoctor.m